Renewable energy

 Black blade to reduce bird collisions

-Waardenburg Ecology and Altenburg & Wymenga are jointly investigating whether painting the blade of a wind turbine black helps to reduce the number of bird collisions.
-This research is an initiative of the province of Groningen and RWE in collaboration with other governments, conservation organisations and private parties from the wind sector.
+Waardenburg Ecology and Altenburg & Wymenga jointly investigated whether painting a wind turbine blade black helps to reduce the number of bird collision victims.
+The research is an initiative of the province of Groningen and RWE in collaboration with other governments, the nature sector and private parties in the wind sector.

 Motion blur